leoneliker/leoneliker/README.md

 #### - Currently...

-I'm learning java and kotlin, but i knew python, sql, html, css, javascript.
+I'm learning java, kotlin and sql with NetBeans, but i knew python, html, css, javascript.

 I had use tools like angular, eclipse and android studio

 ####  Contact: